miles-no/paycheck/README.md

 Note, that the "Main project" is not necessarily the project with the highest pay but the project with the most hours.

-#### Special cases

-S-102 should be paid at 1000 kr an hour.
-S-107 should be paid at 50% of the "Main project".

-### Error Page

-- Path: `/error`
-- Guard: This page should be accessible to all users.

-## What's in the stack
+## What is in the stack

 > This project is based on the remix-indie stack as shown below.
-We might not use all of the stack or have decided on going a different direction, (like google auth instead of handling it ourselves), so there are some parts of the code that should be removed.
+We might not use all the stack or have decided on going
+> a different direction, (like google auth instead of handling it ourselves), so there are some parts of the code that
+> should be removed.

 - [Fly app deployment](https://fly.io) with [Docker](https://www.docker.com/)
 - Production-ready [SQLite Database](https://sqlite.org)